earonesty/ai-functions/README.md

 Dealing with context is a beast in chat apps, so more work here might be helpful.

-For example, I use create meta-functions that unlock others, to prevent context-bloat.
+For example, I use meta-functions that unlock others, to prevent context-bloat.

 Might put that in another lib soon, or put it here.